michalcichon/michalcichon.github.io/_posts/2025-11-25-dependency-injection-patterns-in-swift.md

 vm.adService = AdService.shared
 ```

 This kind of dependency injection is usually seen in views containing IBOutlets, or in cases where we depend on view components that need to be initialized first.
-It's more flexible because we don’t have to pass dependencies through the initializer—the injection timing is more flexible.
+It’s more flexible because we don’t have to pass dependencies through the initializer—the injection timing is more flexible.
 However, this comes at a cost: there’s a risk of calling dependencies before they are injected, which can crash the app.
 It’s also harder to enforce correctness.
 That’s why I prefer the initializer-based dependency injection described in the previous section.

+It can be handy for testing, as we can easily swap dependencies after object creation, but it’s also easier to break and make our tests flaky.

+It’s not optimal in terms of modularity because objects rely on external code to inject dependencies before use.
+The contract of required dependencies is less explicit, making it easier to misuse the component.

+In my opinion, code clarity can also suffer because readers of our source code must track when and where dependencies are injected.

 ## Method injection